Vsesvit: History

+Activities

-Ars Translationis, a prestigious literary prize to commemorate famous Ukrainian translator Mykola Lukash, was established by the periodical in 1995.
-It has been conferred on the best literary translators into the Ukrainian regularly.
+Ars Translationis, a prestigious literary prize to commemorate famous Ukrainian translator Mykola Lukash, was established by the periodical in 1989.
+It has been conferred regularly on the best literary translators into the Ukrainian language.

 Vsesvit has often been the first to introduce the best in global writing in Ukrainian translations.
 For a number of generations living in the Soviet Union the journal was a kind of opening and served as a regular link to the "outer world", a break through the iron curtain as it were.
 Vsesvit also gave rise to a school of Ukrainian translators and scholars known in Ukraine and abroad.